All About the Teacher

 I have taught 5th grade through high school students in American Samoa, in the public and private sectors, working with young people who could barely speak English to those with perfect command of the language.
 In Colorado, I taught 4th through 7th grade students at a charter school where I also discovered my love of creating curriculum.

 During my years teaching in Colorado, I authored numerous curricula for the Core Knowledge Foundation and presented this curricula state-wide and nationally.
 My aim in this creative process has always been to engage students while holding expectations high.

-Most recently, I served as the school director and counselor at a private school here in American Samoa, where I have settled and call home.
-I loved my work as a principal and counselor and learned a lot, but after 8 years, I felt it was time for change and time to pass the baton.
+I currently serve as the school director and counselor at a private school here in American Samoa, where I have settled and call home.

 My next adventure?
 My next adventure is helping YOU.
 I know the demands placed on teachers.
 I have experienced the joys of the work and the exhaustion.
 It is my hope that the ideas shared in this blog and that the materials that I offer can lighten your load, provide some solutions, and even inspire.